joostschlebaum/RWS-BIM-OTL-Revit/README.md

 - Download the Excel file of the database and place it in a convenient location

+## Project initialization
+- Open the Revit Classification Manager Assign menu inside of your Revit project
+- Browse to the Excel file and select it
+- Click finish.
+This will now automatically add the required shared parameters to the Revit project

 ## Example usage
 - Open the Revit Classification Manager Assign menu inside of your Revit project